 It goes without saying that reading the lease agreement carefully is essential.
 You might be blinded by the floor plan and storage space your new place has, but make sure you take your time to understand the details in your lease before planning your move-in date, such as what happens if you must break the lease in case of unexpected circumstances.

-Tony Clark Realtors®, LLC represents home buyers, home sellers, and property owners.
-Since 1976, our real estate team has a foundation based on the Golden Rule.
-We treat everyone with the best of customer service, and strive to create a positive experience by communicating early, often and effectively.
-We are also trusted by many property owners to manage their rental properties, having one of the largest portfolios of rental properties available in the area.
+GAC Property Management is the leasing property management divison of Tony Clark Realtors®, LLC representing home buyers, home sellers, and property owners.
+A multi-generational real estate brokerage, our culture is deeply rooted in our Owensboro Kentucky community, with service based on The Golden Rule.
+We strive to treat everyone with the best of customer service, and create a positive experience by communicating early, often and effectively.
+Trusted by many property owners to manage their rental properties, we offer the largest portfolios of rental properties available in the area.
 When you choose Tony Clark Realtors® for your real estate needs, you can have peace of mind as to the high value and quality of service you’ll receive.